Online Adversarial Knowledge Distillation for Graph Neural Networks: Experiment

+We compare the recognition accuracy of different methods.
 Table~\ref{modelnet result} summarizes the results of object recognition on the ModelNet40 dataset.
+The values of the best performance are marked in bold.
 We can observe that the performance of our proposed model exceeds all the comparison methods.
 Besides, OAD can obtain a similar Top-1 accuracy score and a higher balanced accuracy score than the teacher model.
 This indicates that stacking several lightweight models with a significantly less number of parameters can perform almost as well as the teacher model.
 Another interesting observation is that most baseline methods perform worse than the student model, which is explainable as the graphs varies during training.
 This further indicates the advantage of the OAD framework in adapting the changes of the graph.